thecheis/C1-Cards/README.md

 ### Download and vote

-C1 Cards available on [OpenDesktop.org](https://www.opendesktop.org/u/dchris/)
+C1 Cards are available on [OpenDesktop.org](https://www.opendesktop.org/p/1302965/)

 ### How to install and use